 “That’s a dance?”
 Darryl knew his mom was excited about the prospect of a dance, but only because it would give her an opportunity to try to get him to agree to let her teach him how to dance.
 Her kind of dances, old fashioned dances, unfortunately.

 “It’s more of a Halloween costume party.
-There will be dancing, the current teen kind of dancing which I already know how to do, and food and things to drink like punch that looks like blood, cookies that look like eyeballs, burgers that look like bloody human organs, stuff like that.
+There will be dancing, the current teen kind of dancing which I already know how to do, and food and things to drink like punch that looks like blood, cookies that look like eyeballs, burgers and hotdogs that look like bloody human organs, stuff like that.
 There’ll be a costume contest too, with prizes for the best and worst costumes.

 “Now that I’ve mentioned costumes, I know exactly the costume I want to wear.
 It’ll have to be rented, so can you take me to the costume shop tomorrow, please?”